vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_hid.md

 When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `/RTE/` directory as well.

-**Board Layer**
+<h2>Board Layer</h2>

-In order to build the USB Device HID project it shall be extended with a compatible board layer that provides following CMSIS-Driver interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
+In order to build the USB Device HID project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
- - `CMSIS_USB_Device`
- - `CMSIS_VIO`
+ - `CMSIS_USB_Device`: CMSIS-Driver for USB Device interface
+ - `CMSIS_VIO`: CMSIS-Driver for virtual I/O interface

 ## Build the Project {#prj_build_dev_hid}

-Open the **USB Device** Reference Example and select **HID** as an active project for the build process.
-Make sure the compatible board layer is configured.

-Section [Working with MDK-Middleware Examples](../General/working_with_examples.html) explains in more details how to access, configure and build an MDK-Middleware example project for your target hardware.
+[Working with MDK-Middleware Examples](../General/working_with_examples.html) explains the workflow for accessing, configuring and building an MDK-Middleware example project for your target hardware.

+ -# Open the **USB_Device** MDK-Middleware reference example.
+ -# Make sure the compatible board layer is configured.
+ -# Select **HID** as an active project for the build process.
+ -# Build the project and observe that no errors are reported.

 ## Run the Example {#prj_run_dev_hid}

-**Hardware Setup**
+**Setup**

-Board-specific setup such as jumpers, USB ports, power supply, etc are documented in the board layer description (`README.md`) of your selected target.
+Board-specific setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.
 It also lists supported IOs such as LEDs and Buttons.

- - Load the firmware image to your development board.
+ -# Load the firmware image to the target development board.
- - Use an USB cable to connect your development board to the Host PC and power up your board.
+ -# Connect a USB Device port on the development board with the USB port on a PC.
- - Wait for the driver installation on the PC to complete.
+ -# Wait for the automatic driver installation on the PC to complete.

-**PC Software**
+**Example execution**

 The USB Device HID example can be tested against a \ref hid_client_app "HID Client utility" that is available for Windows PCs only.
 The program runs stand-alone without installation.

 Steps to check the USB communication using the client utility:

- - Run `HIDClient.exe`.
+ -# Run `HIDClient.exe`.
- - Select the **Keil USB Device** to establish the communication channel.
+ -# Select the **Keil USB Device** to establish the communication channel.
- - Press buttons on the target hardware and/or use the check boxes in the HID Client to interact with the application.
+ -# Press buttons on the target hardware and observe the checkmarks appear in corresponding check boxes in the HID Client utility.
+ -# Use the LEDs check boxes in the HID Client and observe LED status changes on the board.

 ![Testing the connection with the HID Client app](hid_client_test.png)